The Best Cocktail Bars in Melbourne to Try This Weekend

 A little backstory: In 1844 one of Melbourne’s first public houses, the Apollo Inn, opened on the corner of Flinders Lane and Russell Street, where Gimlet now sits.
 Now, today’s ode is to the ageless art of the cocktail, the bar, the bartender and the drinker.

-Settle in to the intimate, moody, supper club-like space, and sip on one of the best martinis in the city (there are four styles to try).
-Whether you're joining for a pre or post dinner or show drink, or for the main event, you're guaranteed a sophisticated night of classic cocktails and a menu of snacks and share plates designed with drinking in mind.
-Ever-evolving, it spans of shellfish on ice to classic beef carpaccio, chips and cheese, and even dessert.
+Settle into the intimate, moody, supper club-like space, and sip on one of the best martinis in the city (there are four styles to try).
+Whether you’re joining for a pre or post-dinner bev drink or the main event, you’re guaranteed a sophisticated night of classic and seasonal cocktails, and a menu of snacks and share plates designed with drinking in mind.

 Try: Make like Gwyneth Paltrow with a Gibson martini.
 Tres chic!